 Naagin 4: Is Nia Sharma’s Leaked Picture Morphed?

-Nia Sharma, who was last seen in Ishq Mein Marjawan, will be seen playing a Naagin in Ekta Kapoor's supernatural show Naagin 4.
-Ekta had officially announced the news on Twitter and welcomed Jamai Raja actress to the world of Naagins.
-Ever since the announcement, fans are eagerly waiting Nia's Naagin look.
+Nia Sharma, who was last seen in Ishq Mein Marjawan, will be seen playing a Naagin in Ekta Kapoor's supernatural show, Naagin 4.
+Ekta had officially announced the news on Twitter and welcomed the Jamai Raja actress to the world of Naagins.
+Ever since the announcement, fans are eagerly awaiting Nia's Naagin look.
 Recently, Nia's look from the show was leaked and the picture went viral on social media.
 But is the picture real or morphed?

 Nia Sharma's Picture Morphed!